marcojakob/code.makery.ch/collections/library/dart-drag-and-drop.md

 ### Nested Dropzones

-An Example of how to drag over nested `Dropzone`s.
+An example of how to drag over nested `Dropzone`s.

 *Note: If dropped on an inner [Dropzone] the outer [Dropzone] will also receive the drop event.*